 Versioning of vocabularies

-The ANDS vocabularies are not subject to version control.
-Vocabulary changes or the addition of new vocabulary types occur on an ongoing basis, following confirmation by the RIF-CS Advisory Board.
+The RIF-CS vocabularies are not subject to version control.
+Vocabulary changes or the addition of new vocabulary types occur on an ongoing basis, following confirmation by the RIF-CS Advisory Board (now inactive group).
 User-defined terms are allowed for most elements, therefore use of deprecated vocabularies will not cause any problems for contributors.
-If you would like a new term added to a vocabulary, email email@example.com.
+If you would like a new term added to a vocabulary, email firstname.lastname@example.org.

 Changes to vocabularies are not linked or tied to RIF-CS versions in the RDA Registry or in Research Data Australia, although those may occur at the same time as changes in the schema.